kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 For this exercise, you'll need to download the [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).
 Refer to the instructions from earlier to access these materials.

-> Note: If students are having trouble getting started, make sure to emphasize the importance of learning to look up documentation when they encounter something new.
-After all, this is a key skill for any good data scientist!
-Ask them to work at it for at least 5 minutes.

-> If they are still having trouble, stop and demo the code, walking through one example of the decision tree node, in order to give them a reference to start from.

 Afterward, discuss your observations with your group.
 Can you explain what this code is doing?
 Can you describe how this algorithm works?
-> Note: Make sure to leave time for plenty of questions!

 ***